don-ferris/SovrIT-PTI-Platform/README.md

 ### 2. Autonomous Functional Resiliency
 The system is _self-healing_.
 Continuous uptime monitoring is tethered to automated recovery workflows that detect service degradation and trigger immediate **atomic rebuilds**.
 This ensures that the infrastructure maintains its own integrity without requiring manual intervention for routine failures.
 ### 3. Geo-Distributed High Availability (HA)
-SovrIT utilizes a geographically distant VPS Ghost Mirror to provide Ultra High Availability.
+SovrIT utilizes a geographically distant Remote (VPS) Failover Node to provide Ultra High Availability.
 Through a Netbird-based overlay and real-time state synchronization via Syncthing, critical services fail over automatically to the VPS if a home-site outage is detected.
 The VPS verifies the outage by confirming its own public internet connectivity while home nodes remain unreachable, ensuring continuity even during total local power or ISP failures.
 ### 4. Invisible & Active Security
-Security is integrated into the user flow via biometrics (**WebAuthn**) and self-auditing,  proactive defense by SovrIT NetSentinel- a dedicated security-focused Small Language Model (SLM) that monitors system logs and NetAlertX heartbeats to identify and autonomously remediate complex threats.
+Security is integrated into the user flow via biometrics (**WebAuthn**) and self-auditing,  proactive defense by SovrIT Steward - a dedicated security-focused Large Language Model (LLM) that monitors system logs and NetAlertX heartbeats to identify and autonomously remediate complex threats.
 ### 5. Sovereign Voice/AI Assistance
 The SovrIT Assistant serves as the primary gateway to the system's intelligence, serving as  both a voice and chat-based AI assistant.
 By utilizing local Large Language Models (LLMs) and high-fidelity speech-to-text engines, the assistant processes complex intents, performs multi-step research, and executes system automations entirely within the private network.
 This sovereign intelligence is natively integrated with the universal search index, allowing the SovrIT Assistant to provide context-aware insights from personal records while remaining 100% private and immune to third-party data collection
 ### 6. Decoupled Encryption at Rest